alvarobartt/tensorflow-serving-streamlit/README.md

 __Note__: we use `--force-rm` so as to force the removal of the intermediate Docker containers.

-Once built, we can proceed to deploy it with the following command:
+Once built, we can proceed to __deploy the containers__ with the following command:

 ```
 docker-compose up
 ```

-Finally, whenever you want to stop the containers you can use the following command:
+Finally, whenever you want to __stop the containers__ you can use the following command:

 ```
 docker-compose stop
 ```

-And additionally, you can also remove the containers once you don't need them anymore with the following command:
+And additionally, you can also __remove the containers__ once you don't need them anymore with the following command:

 ```